A Tutorial on 5G Positioning: 5G Positioning Technology (Rel-16)

 \subsubsection{Multi-RTT}

 \ac{DL}-\ac{TDOA} requires precise synchronization among the \acp{BS}, which is not obvious in a real scenario. \ac{RTT} does not require any synchronizations, even if a coarse time synchronization is desirable to increase hearability from multiple \acp{BS}.
 The synchronization accuracy needed for \ac{TDOA} is in nanoseconds, while for \ac{RTT}, it is enough to be in microseconds~\cite{fischer}.
 For this reason, an \ac{RTT} measurement would be a more suitable choice for the currently deployed networks.
-Similar to \ac{TDOA}, the basic measurement is TOA, one in UL based on \ac{SRS} and one in \ac{DL} based on \ac{PRS}, as shown in Fig.~\ref{fig:mrttproc}.
-The two time differences used to compute the \ac{RTT} value are referred to as the same clock: $t_3-t_0$ is referred to as the UE clock, while $t_2-t_1$ is referred to as the \ac{BS} one.
+Similar to \ac{TDOA}, the basic measurement is \ac{TOA}, one in UL based on \ac{SRS} and one in \ac{DL} based on \ac{PRS}, as shown in Fig.~\ref{fig:mrttproc}.
+The two-time differences used to compute the \ac{RTT} value are referred to as the same clock: $t_3-t_0$ is referred to as the UE clock, while $t_2-t_1$ is referred to as the \ac{BS} one.
 Thanks to this, synchronization is not needed anymore.
-However, in multi-RTT, several \acp{BS} are involved simultaneously, and, with a microsecond level synchronization, it is possible to send back the signals in different time slots or in the same time slot with different frequency offsets.
-With a static \ac{UE}, it is possible to send the signal of each \ac{BS} in different time slots, but with dynamic position estimation, this choice would lead to measurement errors.
-Generally, all the measurements need to be concurrently made to mitigate the error.
+However, in multi-\ac{RTT}, several \acp{BS} are involved simultaneously, and, with a microsecond level synchronization, it is possible to send back the signals in different time slots or in the same time slot with different frequency offsets.
+With a static \ac{UE}, it is possible to send the signal of each \ac{BS} in different time slots.
+In the case of mobile positioning, this choice would lead to higher measurement errors.
+Generally, all the measurements need to be concurrently made to mitigate the errors.